Investors information

 We can’t do this without the help and support of the local community.

-Please review the following information and consider investing when the time comes.
+Please review the following information and consider investing

 Discover why it's so important to save your local pub!

 It’s the last remaining pub in the village.
 It provides a place that villagers can walk to, meet people and socialise.
 Losing the pub could cause house prices to drop by up to 10%.
-If a developer buys the pub, locals will lose the car park for the school pick-ups and drop-offs. Â
+If a developer buys the pub, locals will lose the car park for the school pick-ups and drop-offs.

 By purchasing the pub through a community share issue.
 We need to raise the money required to buy the pub buildings and land for the benefit of our great community and future generations.
 Think cafe by day, local pub by night and somewhere to eat at the weekend.